xenolog/l23network/README.md

       ifname_order_prefix='zzz'
     }

-Centos and Ubuntu at startup OS started and configure network interfaces in alphabetical order interface configuration file names.
+Centos and Ubuntu (at startup OS) start and configure network interfaces in alphabetical order interface configuration file names.
 In example above we change configuration process order by *ifname_order_prefix* keyword.
 We will have this order: